zabbix/zabbix/src/go/plugins/oracle/README.md

     oracle.custom.query[<commonParams>,payment,"John Doe",1,"10/25/2020"]

 ### Notes:
- * Returned data is automatically marshalled into JSON.
+ * Returned data is automatically converted into JSON.
- * Avoid returning JSON directly from queries, as it will become corrupted when the plugin attempts to marshall it into JSON again.
+ * Avoid returning JSON directly from queries, as it will become corrupted when the plugin attempts to convert it into JSON again.

 ## Current limitations